kanekos99/blog/src/posts/2025-12-08-Advent-Calendar-Week-2.md

 description: A log of my attempt at Petrapixel's Advent Calendar of Digital Challenges, compiling challenges from Day 8 to 15.
 ---

 The second week of me attempting [Petrapixel's Advent Calendar of Digital Challenges](https://petrapixel.neocities.org/fun/advent-calendar-2025)!
 As mentioned in my post for [Week 1](/blog/posts/2025-12-06-Advent-Calendar-Week-1/), I'm going to do these challenges weekly instead of daily.
-I might get the time to attempt them throughout the week, but I'll still be keeping my posts about them to once a week.
+While I might get the time to attempt them on some week days, I'll still be keeping my posts about them to once a week.

 <details>
   <summary class="quick-nav">